Isaac Shaw

-Isaac Shaw (born 11 September 2002) is an English professional rugby league footballer who plays as a for Salford Red Devils in the Super League.
+Isaac Shaw (born 11 September 2002) is an English professional rugby league footballer who plays as a for the Midlands Hurricanes in the RFL Championship.

 Playing career

 Wakefield Trinity

 In February 2022 Shaw made his Wakefield Trinity Super League début against the Catalans Dragons.

 Sheffield Eagles (loan)

 He has spent time on loan from Wakefield Trinity at the Sheffield Eagles in the Championship.

 Villeneuve Leopards

 On 27 January 2023 it was announced that he had joined Villeneuve Leopards playing in the Elite One Championship until the end of the French 2023 season.

 Wakefield Trinity (rejoin)

 On 31 May 2023 re-joined Wakefield Trinity on a deal until the end of the 2023 season.